-Connecting Mac OS X 10.7 Lion to Wireless
+Connecting Mac OS X 10.7 Lion and 10.8 Mountain Lion to Wireless

 Connecting to the CornellWireless Secure Wireless Network

 - Make sure you have Mac OS 10.7 or higher and that you have installed all the software updates for Mac OS X, AirPort Software, and all Mac OS X security updates before attempting to configure your Mac for CornellWireless.